-3. Tax benefits.
-Donating now can also ensure that you have enough tax deductions for 2017.
-Note that donations made before December 31, 2017 count toward the 2017 tax year, even if the charge isn’t made until 2018.
-Getting a tax deduction because you’ve made charitable donation means that your taxable income will be reduced in 2017.
+Donating now can also help you have enough tax deductions for 2019.
+Note that donations made before December 31, 2019 count toward the 2019 tax year, even if the charge isn’t made until 2020.7 Getting a tax deduction because you’ve made a charitable donation means that your taxable income will be reduced in 2019.
 The rules around how much to deduct change depending on income level, donation amount, and other variables.
-Check in with the IRS or your accountant about how much you’ll be able to claim for the donation.
+Check in with the IRS or your accountant about how much you’ll be able to claim for the donation.8

 Four Tips for Year-End Charitable Donations

-1. Find the right charity for your year-end donation.
-Decide what is important to you and what the best charities to continue that good work are.
+Decide what’s important to you and what the best charities are to continue that good work.
 Some families choose one favorite charity.
 Others divide up their donations into smaller gifts to many charities.
-Ask yourself what the most important issue is that you’d like to improve for generations to come?
+What’s the most important issue you’d like to improve for generations to come?

-2. Do research on the legitimacy of the charity.
-Before making donations, be sure the charities you choose qualify for tax-exempt deductions.
-Use the IRS Select Check tool .
+Before making donations and if tax savings is one of your goals, be sure the charities you choose qualify for tax-exempt deductions with the IRS Select Check tool .
 Note that churches, synagogues, temples, mosques, and government agencies are eligible for tax-deductible donations, even if not listed in the IRS database.
-This database merely lists nonprofit organizations that are in good standing with the IRS.
+This database merely lists nonprofit organizations in good standing with the IRS.
 For more detailed reporting about larger charitable organizations visit Charity Watch.
-Or to find details about smaller nonprofits, visit Charity Navigator or Give.Org.
+Or to find details about smaller nonprofits, visit Charity Navigator.

 If your favorite charity isn’t listed on these watchdog websites, you can always request their financial reports or find them online.
 Pay attention to how much money is going toward overhead versus actual programs.
 One good rule of thumb is to donate only to charities that use two-thirds or more toward programs.

-3. Avoid charitable giving scams.
 Never give a gift to an organization with which you didn't initiate the contact — whether in person, on the phone, or through email.
 If you're giving online, make sure that you see the “https” at the beginning of the URL.
-This means it’s a secure link and your payment data is not compromised.
-For more information about avoiding scammers, read How to Spot Stranger Scams.
+This means it’s a secure link and your payment data shouldn't run as high of a risk of being compromised.

 Or, you could rely on ItsDeductible, a mobile app that helps you track donations throughout the year so you won’t lose out when it comes time to do your taxes the following year.